Marannix/RickAndMortyHilt/README.md

 - Material
 ```

+This is a playground, used to test random features.

 ### Was in the process of converting this project to use Dagger injection (The horror)

 | Somebody | Save Me! |